joggrdocs/joggr-templates/templates/onboarding-guide.md

 5. You should see your email, but you still have one more step

-6. Set up a Chrome Profile for your work email - [How to setup a Chrome Profile](https://support.google.com/chrome/answer/2364824?hl=en\&co=GENIE.Platform%3DDesktop)
+6. Set up a Chrome Profile for your work email - [How to set up a Chrome Profile](https://support.google.com/chrome/answer/2364824?hl=en\&co=GENIE.Platform%3DDesktop)

-7. Update your email signature using the follow format: `FirstName LastName | Title | Joggr (Techstars '23)`
+7. Update your email signature using the following format: `FirstName LastName | Title | ENTER_COMPANY`

 8. 🥳 You now have email setup!